openvinotoolkit/openvino_notebooks/notebooks/002-openvino-api/README.md

 This notebook explains the basics of the OpenVINO Inference Engine API.
 It provides segmentation and classification IR model and a segmentation ONNX model as an example, you can replace these model files with own models.

-Despite exact output being different, process remains the same.
+Despite the exact output being different,  the process remains the same.

-## Content table
+## Notebook Contents

-OpenVINO API tutorial that covers the following:
+An OpenVINO API tutorial that covers the following:

 * Load Inference Engine and Show Info
 * Loading a Model